 This can be a huge task in itself.
 One way to solve this problem is by using a simple and user-friendly resource management tool.
 An effective resource management software will enable project managers to assign the right tasks to the right people and plan all the workload.
 An efficient resource management tool like PPM Express will also integrate timesheets and schedules to facilitate projects to be updated in real-time.

-Hence, when dealt with properly and by the right tools, resource planning and forecasting can determine how resources can be utilized for maximum output.
+Hence, when dealt with properly and with the right tools, resource planning and forecasting can determine how resources can be utilized for maximum output.

 Why Do You Need A Resource Management Software?